wptrainingteam/what-is-open-source/README.md

 ### How can one contribute to WordPress?

-WordPress is maintained and advanced by a global community of volunteer contributors—some are employed by the WordPress sponsor company [Automattic](https://automattic.com), some work for other companies that specialize in WordPress, and many more are independent users who use WordPress for any reason whatsoever.
+WordPress is maintained and advanced by a global community of volunteer contributors—some are employed by the WordPress sponsor company [Automattic](https://automattic.com), some work for other companies that specialize in WordPress, and many more are independent users who use WordPress for any reason whatever.
 It’s not necessary to be a software developer who contributes code to the WordPress software, though that is an important role.
 There are many other ways any person can contribute to the project by assisting in support forums, writing documentation, making language translations, and helping with Meetups or WordCamps.
 Visit [make.wordpress.org](https://make.wordpress.org/) to learn more about the various teams working on WordPress and how to get involved.

 ## Quiz